Wolf Cub Scouts

 - Appropriate DEN patch (1, 2 or 3 – check with your Den Leader)

 - Heart of New England shoulder patch

-The den will provide each Cub Scout with the Wolf Handbook, neckerchief and slide at registration or the first Pack meeting.
+The den will provide each Cub Scout with a neckerchief and slide at registration or the first Pack meeting.
 Any patches, medals or awards earned during the year will also be provided by the pack.

 Den meeting schedules are determined by the Den based on family’s availability.
 The schedule is usually decided on at the beginning of the Scouting year (September).

 Our Pack meetings will be held monthly at St Mary’s Parish, usually on the 3rd Friday of the month, from 7:00PM-8:30PM downstairs in St. Mary’s Hall.
 Pack meetings include all our Cub Scouts – Lions, Tigers, Wolves, Bears, and Webelos, along with their families.